-In the months that observed his go back to Earth from his historic voyage on Apollo eleven, Buzz Aldrin struggled to answer the query requested everywhere he went: “What became it like to be on the moon?”
+In the months that followed his return to Earth from his historic voyage on Apollo eleven, Buzz Aldrin struggled to answer the question asked everywhere he went: “What was it like to be on the moon?”

 In his first impression, the astronaut had famously defined it as “outstanding desolation.”
-Now, as he later recalled in his memoir of the same identity, he found out he had no profound follow-as much as provide the humans, no way to position into phrases the scope of this lifestyles-changing revel in.
+Now, as he later recalled in his memoir of the same identity, he found out he had no profound follow-up as much as provide the humans, no way to put into phrases the scope of this life-changing experience.

 As he toured the world with fellow Apollo eleven travelers Neil Armstrong and Michael Collins, without a concept of how he was going to pinnacle his moonwalking journey, it dawned on him that “astounding desolation” turned into an apt manner to explain his kingdom of thoughts.